HiSDpackage/saddlescape/_Examples/Ex_2_MullerBrownPotential.md

-However, this solution landscape is not completed.
-We restart the algorithm from ID-1 saddle point.
+However, the M&uuml;ller-Brown Potential  describes a typical system with a multimodal distribution.
+The solution landscape shown above is therefore incomplete.
+Then, we restarted the search from a local minimum:

 ```python